Microscopy for fun.

 Low Cost and Open Source Microscopes:

-We hope these instruments will contribute to the development of low cost teaching resources for high schools, DIYbio labs and biohacking spaces.
+We hope these instruments will contribute to the development of low cost research and teaching resources for high schools, DIYbio labs and biohacking spaces.

 Our work with microscopes has been awarded by international contests such as Nikon Small World, Wellcome Trust Image Awards and Olympus Bioscapes, and featured on several places such as BBC news, WIRED Magazine and Gizmodo, among many others.
 All thanks to the support and guidance from Jim Haseloff,